Sonia Gandhi set to review post-poll scenario today

 The meeting will happen after the Maharashtra and Haryana assembly election results are declared on Thursday.

-The group would be led by Sonia Gandhi, and top Congress leaders leaders including former prime minister Manmohan Singh, Rahul Gandhi, Ahmed Patel, Ghulam Nabi Azad, A K Antony, Mallikarjun Kharge, Anand Sharma, Jairam Ramesh, Ambika Soni, Kapil Sibal, K C Venugopal and Adhir Ranjan Chaudhary are part of it.
+The group would be led by Sonia Gandhi, and top Congress leaders including former prime minister Manmohan Singh, Rahul Gandhi, Ahmed Patel, Ghulam Nabi Azad, A K Antony, Mallikarjun Kharge, Anand Sharma, Jairam Ramesh, Ambika Soni, Kapil Sibal, K C Venugopal and Adhir Ranjan Chaudhary are part of it.

 Haryana elections: Congress' Randeep Surjewala loses by a slim margin